 Where do I get my fabric?

 Fabric and supplies are purchased individually, by either you or I, based on your design (I don't keep a stock of fabric to choose from- there's just too many options!).
-As a traditional dressmaker, I prefer working with natural fibres (no stretch please!) & quality supplies.
+As a traditional dressmaker, I prefer working with natural fibers (no stretch please!) & quality supplies.
 I'll provide you with a list of fabric suppliers and some general guidance on what fabrics/interfacing/zips etc would work well for your design.

 Where do I get my pattern?

-Do you also make menswear?
+Do you also make traditional menswear?

 Do you also make modern fashions?

 Yes!
 I can design and sew for your prom, wedding, or just build you quality daywear.
 Although, I still work with traditional dressmaking techniques- so no stretch fabric please!

 Do you do alterations?